- Class and Collective Actions Under the Employment Laws

 1 top tier ranking

 In employment law in Little Rock by 2022 U.S. News-Best Lawyers “Best Law Firms”.

 WLJ labor & employment attorneys ranked by Chambers USA.

 Our proactive and timely resources include employee and manager training, e-newsletters, employment law luncheons and webinars, and website articles.View all attorneys

 Little Rock, AR

-Stuart is one of the most highly regarded employment attorneys in Arkansas, whose focus as of late has been on pandemic-related employment issues (including vaccine mandates), managing medical and potentially recreational marijuana in the Arkansas workplace and defending collective and class actions under the Fair Labor Standards Act and the Arkansas Minimum Wage Act.firstname.lastname@example.org Learn more
+Stuart is one of the most highly regarded employment attorneys in Arkansas, whose focus as of late has been on defending businesses against various types of EEO claims, giving advice to clients on day-to-day employment matters (including how to comply with Arkansas’s medical marijuana laws) and defending collective and class actions under the Fair Labor Standards Act and the Arkansas Minimum Wage Act.firstname.lastname@example.org Learn more

 Send Stuart a message!